 13.1 Maturity Assessments

-In 2017, the Council undertook an assessment of its current asset management practices for the wastewater activity.
-This was a self-assessment with the targets developed in consultation with Waugh Infrastructure Management Ltd to ensure they were appropriate for the activity given:
+In 2018, the Council undertook an asset management maturity assessment for the wastewater activity.
+Targets were developed in consultation with Waugh Infrastructure Management Ltd. Council has repeated this maturity assessment in 2021 in order to measure progress.